groshek-hub/Scheduling-Algorithm---Project/README.md

 # Scheduling-Algorithm---Project
-A project created in the course of studies on the subject - operating systems.
+## A project created in the course of studies on the subject - operating systems.
+- FCFS
+- LCFS